awslabs/soci-snapshotter/docs/build.md

 ## Development tooling

 This repository contains two go modules, one in the root directory and the other in [`cmd`](../cmd).
 To describe this arrangement to tools like `gopls` (and, by extension, vscode), you need a `go.work` file listing the module locations.
-An example such file is included in this repositiry as `go.work.example` which you could rename to `go.work` to use as-is.
+An example such file is included in this repository as `go.work.example` which you could rename to `go.work` to use as-is.